2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 <chapterId>1f463ec2-3f64-5641-8d60-e02a47c94f27</chapterId>

 Satoshi Nakamoto has created a revolutionary tool that can change the world as we know it.
-However, it is certain that **it is up to us, bitcoiners, to choose the trajectory we wish to take to build the future**.
+However, it is certain that **it is up to us, Bitcoiners, to choose the trajectory we wish to take to build the future**.

-At the same time, the essence of Bitcoin creates a vast labyrinth, intersecting numerous historical, economic, literary, mathematical, computer, and cryptographic aspects that it is impossible to cover comprehensively.
+At the same time, the essence of Bitcoin creates a vast labyrinth, intersecting numerous historical, economic, literary, mathematical, computer, and cryptographic aspects, making it impossible to cover comprehensively.
 This constitutes in part its beauty.
 As human beings, we have only a finite amount of time during our lives. **It is by remaining humble and learning from others** that each of us can achieve our goals in understanding Bitcoin.

 Global Bitcoin communities thus play a key role in building tomorrow's world, where Bitcoiners can **exchange, build, and share**. **together**.